Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Results and Discussions

-Now, we discuss the LDOS pattern in this artificial honeycomb lattice , which can be directly measured using STM.
-The results of LDOS pattern also indicate that the $p$ bands given in last section actually correspond to a $p_{x,y}$-orbital honeycomb lattice.
+Now, we discuss the LDOS pattern in this artificial honeycomb lattice, which can be directly measured using STM.
+The observed LDOS pattern can be used to identify the $p$ bands in experiment.